Jeff Citty, Ed.D.

 Director, UF Innovation Academy

-Jeff Citty serves as the founding director for the Innovation Academy and has over fifteen years of experience in higher education in building programmatic solutions to help solve issues in higher education.
+Jeff Citty serves as the founding director for the Innovation Academy and has over twenty years of experience in higher education in building programmatic solutions to help solve issues in higher education.
 He received his Ed.D. in Higher Education Administration, focusing his dissertation on retaining engineering students through first year extended bridge programs.
 Dr. Citty provides vision, leadership and strategic direction in the development and attainment of the Innovation Academy priorities.
 As the founding director of the program he oversees all curricular and co-curricular aspects of the program as well as building the institutional infrastructure for the program.
 Dr. Citty teaches the Creativity in Context course and continues research in retention and advising.
 Before joining the Innovation Academy, Dr. Citty served as Assistant Director for Undergraduate Student Affairs at UF’s Herbert Wertheim College of Engineering and as the Program Director for the Engineering Freshman Transition Program (EFTP).
 In 2009, he was recognized by the National Academic Advising Association with an award for Outstanding Advising.
 Additionally, he was recognized by the American Society for Engineering Education (ASEE) as a runner-up for best conference paper in 2012.

 Assistant Director, UF Innovation Academy